VerseChow/FETCH_ROBOT_SLAM/README.md

 # 4PROGRESS SLAM
-This is a [ROS](http://www.ros.org/) package used for [Fetch Robot](http://fetchrobotics.com/platforms-research-development/) to do SLAM.
+This is a [ROS Indigo](http://www.ros.org/) package used for [Fetch Robot](http://fetchrobotics.com/platforms-research-development/) to do SLAM.
 The algorithm is based on Particle Filter Lidar-based Simultanously Localization and Mapping.
 ## Usage
 1. Do "catkin_make" in catkin work space after pull the source code
 2. Do "roslaunch fetch_particle_filter_slam" to launch the ros node